zay229-arch/homework-2/README.md

 };
 ```

+💡 Tip: Feel free to use your own linked list implementation, but don't use a standard library linked list.

+## Makefile

 Write a Makefile inside of the project root that has the following targets:

 - all - build static and shared libraries.